AryanGidwani/data-structures/README.md

-Using simple LIFO and FIFO principles. the progran can add information to common data structures like stacks and queues.
+Using simple LIFO and FIFO principles. the program can add information to common data structures like stacks and queues.
+Outside of adding information, it can also display all information in the data structure, along with returning information found at the top of a stack(display() and pop() methods).